When you apply for a NSW firearms licence you must provide evidence of your genuine reason for the possession and use of firearms.

 - primary producers engaged in an authorised eradication campaign who may be eligible for a 12-month category D licence.

-A fee is attached to a licence application, however you may be eligible for a fee exemption.
+A fee is attached to a licence application.
+The application fee covers:

 You must be a resident of NSW and: